Guest Contributor: Rita Fields, MSC, ELD(ABB) – Fairfax EggBank’s Scientific Director

 This indicates that across all reported cases, 93% of all frozen eggs survived the warming process.

-This shows that across all eggs that survived the warming, of the cases reported, 79% of the oocytes fertilized normally after ICSI.
+This shows that across all eggs that survived the warming, 69% of the cases reported resulted in 2 or more embryos for transfer or vitrification.

-*”Reported” indicates the cases that submitted outcome data..
-The limitation of working with 250+ IVF clinics is that data is not always easily procurable.
+*”Reported” indicates the cases that submitted outcome data.
+The limitation of working with 300+ IVF clinics is that data is not always easily procurable.

 Our team strives to provide recipients with a superior selection of egg donors and frozen donor eggs.
 We have extensive expertise in the niche field of donor egg banking; not only do we have 30+ years of experience in donor eggs, but we also leverage our sibling company Fairfax Cryobank’s expertise in gamete banking, quality control, and distribution.